yiliu1998/yiliu1998.github.io/index.md

 ---

 <p>
-I am a Ph.D. candidate in the Department of Statistics at North Carolina State University.
-My research interests include: Data fusion/integration, Federated learning, Causal inference, Propensity score weighting, Clinical trials, Novel and composite endpoints, etc. I am also interested in broad areas of applications, such as Cardiovascular diseases, HIV/AIDS, Congenital heart defects, Racial disparities in healthcare, etc.
+I am a Ph.D. candidate in the Department of Statistics at North Carolina State University and a Biostatistics Fellow at the <a href="https://dcri.org/" target="_blank">Duke Clinical Research Institute</a>, supported by the joint NCSU–Duke <a href="https://statistics.sciences.ncsu.edu/graduate/support/nhlbi/" target="_blank">NHLBI T32 training grant</a>.
+My research interests include causal inference for both observational and randomized studies, the analysis of novel and composite endpoints, data fusion, and federated learning for multi-source biomedical data.
+I am also broadly interested in applications to cardiovascular diseases, HIV/AIDS, congenital heart defects, and racial disparities in healthcare.
 </p>

 Here is my educational journey: